vuongducphuong/documentation/content/applications/services/helpdesk/overview/receiving_tickets.rst

 When an individual channel is clicked on the :guilabel:`Website Live Chat Channels` dashboard, Odoo directs the page to the channel form.
-From there, the :guilabel:`Channel Name` can be edited, however Odoo names this to match the *Helpdesk* team's kanban pipeline, by default.
+From there, the :guilabel:`Channel Name` can be edited, however Leansoft names this to match the *Helpdesk* team's kanban pipeline, by default.

 .. example::
    If a *Helpdesk* team is named `Customer Care`, a *Live Chat* channel will be created with the